Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 This password will be used during each initial nodectl request.

-Afterwards for seurity purposes, you will be prompted to re-enter your password when administrative commands are required **and** the timeout has been reached.
+Afterwards for security purposes, your Linux distribution will prompt to re-enter your password when administrative commands are required **and/or**:
+- It is the initial command request
+- The distribution's timeout limit has been reached.

 The nodectl installer will offer you some information (similar to these comments) about the various password, keyphrase, or passphrases `[passphrases]` that will be required to run your Node.